 - Melt the butter in a saucepan on the stove or in the microwave.
 Then set aside to cool.

-- Combine the ground flaxseed, almond milk, and vanilla.
+- Combine the ground flaxseed meal, almond milk, and vanilla.
 Set aside.

 - Sift together the flour, baking powder, baking soda, and salt.
 Set aside

 - Pour the melted butter into the bowl of a stand mixer or a large bowl.
 Add the sugar and light brown sugar.
 Beat together with the paddle attachment of your stand mixer or with a hand mixer on medium speed for 2 minutes.
-You can also do this by hand, but will take more effort to get the melted butter and sugars nice and fluffy.
+You can also do this by hand, but will take more effort.

 - Once the flour is fully mixed in, add the chocolate chips.
 Or fold in by hand.